 Disposal of used and unused Qutenza patches.

 These items may sting your fingers if you touch them.
-Your doctor or nurse will put them in a polyethylene bag before safely discarding them.
+Your doctor or healthcare professional will put them in a polyethylene bag before safely discarding them.
 Qutenza patches and treatment-related materials should be disposed of properly.

 6. Contents of the pack and other information